diwasrimal/songs/README.md

-# Prerequisities
+# Prerequisites
 ## Python 3.6+
 ...

 ## yt-dlp

 **yt-dlp** is a youtube-dl fork based on the now inactive youtube-dlc.
-It lets you download vidoes and audios from youtube with a lot of flexibility.
-It is a very powerful tool
+It lets you download videos and audios from youtube with a lot of flexibility.
+It is a very powerful tool.

 ### Installation
 You can install `yt-dlp` binary executable from [here](https://pypi.org/project/yt-dlp/#installation):